"Accept him whose faith is weak, without passing judgment on disputable

 do always resist the Holy Ghost: as your fathers did, so do ye."
 Acts 7:51

 I like what Martin Luther said when translating the Latin Old Testament into the German language: “We must not, as asses do, ask the Latin letters how we should speak German, but we must ask the mothers in their houses, the children in the streets, the common people in the market place . . . we must be guided by them in translating; then they will understand us, and will know that we are speaking German to them.”
 The Story of Civilization - VI: Durant.

 The spirit of the devil is alive and well in all generations.
 Whose side are

 you on?
 Are you fighting the war of the devil against the translations, or are

 you a Christian in Christ’s war, to use any and all translations as tools to

 best fight the war against sin?
-This book, inspired by the Holy Spirit, is
+This book, inspired, dictated and directed by the Holy Spirit, is

 setting thousands of people free from sin.
 Jesus always adapted His methods to